-Camping at Waihau Beach - Loisels opens Labour weekend.
+Camping at Waihau Beach - Loisels is closed.

 You must have a permit before you set up camp.
-Apply here online, the link will be live soon.
+Apply here online

 There's no charge for a permit.
 You must comply with all the conditions on the permit and in the bylaw.